 Personally, we can use our spending power to avoid exploitative businesses.
 We can also be much less caught up in conspicuous spending which only feeds the wealthy and accelerates the destruction and pollution of our planet's environment.
 We don't need to be replacing technology and clothing as often.
 These may affect employment in the short term, but the aggregated effect will force governments and businesses to toe the line and structure more equitable and less consumptive societies.

-Government defines what happens in societies, so it is important for the rich and powerful to limit what it can do that can adversely affect them.
+Governments define what happens in their societies, so it is important for the rich and powerful to limit what they can do that can adversely affect them.

 Democracy at its core relies upon three supposedly independent parts of government: